What’s In A Growing Zone?

 The Canadian Plant Hardiness Index is much more nuanced than the USDA, and the two systems do not necessarily line up.
 For example, Edmonton is a USDA zone 4a, and Calgary is a USDA zone 4b.
 Still, both cities have a Canadian Plant Hardiness Index of Zone 4a – while Edmonton can get a few degrees colder, its growing season is almost a month longer.

-Since the USDA and Canadian plant hardiness index use “zones,” it might not be apparent which system a plant tag is displaying.
+Since the USDA and Canadian plant hardiness index use “zones,” it might not be apparent which system a plant tag displays.
 While the USDA system is more common, it is useful to look for the country of origin.

 Zones Not Stones